serdeliverance/serdeliverance/README.md

 Fullstack Engineer stronger on backend.
 Most of my experience is based on JVM related technologies (Scala and Java).

-My geek interests are Functional Programming and Distributed Systems.
+My geek interests are Functional Programming, Distributed Systems and building amazing products.

+This set of repositories contains mostly ideas, pocs and playgrounds (because, at the of the day, I really enjoy coding).

+Pinned repos are the ones I consider good enough to validate my background and tech skills.

 You can find me on:
  * [LinkedIn](https://www.linkedin.com/in/sergio-cano-2baa4257/)